MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/view-portal-error-log.md

 4. Select **Enable** in the confirmation message.
 While custom errors are being enabled, the portal restarts and will be unavailable.
 A message appears when custom errors are enabled.

 > [!NOTE]
-> - If you change the Dynamics 365 instance that your portal is connected to, the custom errors setting is set to enabled.
+> - If you change the instance that your portal is connected to, the custom errors setting is set to enabled.
 You must disable the custom errors again, if required.
-> - You must not enable or disable custom errors when the Dynamics 365 instance that your portal is connected to is being changed; otherwise an error message appears.
+> - You must not enable or disable custom errors when the instance that your portal is connected to is being changed; otherwise an error message appears.

 ### Display a custom error message